spyder-ide/spyder-docs/CONTRIBUTING.md

 #### Conda

-To do so with Conda (recommended), simply execute the following:
+To create an environment with Conda (recommended), simply execute the following:

 ```shell
 conda create -c conda-forge -n spyder-docs-env python=3.9
 ```

-And activate it with
+Then, activate it with

 ```shell
 conda activate spyder-docs-env